top of page

 Final Thoughts

-Adding a roof lantern to a flat roof extension is a smart way to bring in natural light, create a standout design feature, and potentially add value to your home.
-The material and build quality matter a lot — you’ll get performance and longevity only if you pick a lantern that’s built well and installed properly.
+Adding a roof lantern to a flat roof extension is a smart way to bring in natural light, create a standout design feature, and potentially add value to my home.
+The material and build quality matter a lot — I’ll get performance and longevity only if I pick a lantern that’s built well and installed properly.

 Comments